alizay1/interactive-bar-plot-visual/README.md

 ## The Data

+**Note: Some countries are missing educational data**

 ## Description of Visual

+For this visual, only the age ranges from 25-34 and 25-64 were used for all years.

 ## Questions to Answer

-1. How has access to education changed over time in the country you
+1.
+2.

 ***

-### Based on the questions, see if you can come up with your own conclusions!
+### Based on the questions asked (or questions of your own), see if you can come up with your own conclusions!

-**Note: Some countries are missing educational data**